-How we will develop training based on gathered evidence

-- 1. Offer youth workers and relevant interested parties a learning pathway that is accredited and/or adheres to nationally-recognised occupational standards - 2.
-Offer an up-to-date needs-led programme of topical training that is reviewed annually.
-Offer an up-to-date programme of training that is reviewed annually and based on evidence

-How will we know? (that we have developed training based on gathered evidence) Taking each action in turn, how will you know you have done it? (max 2 measures for each action) Timescale Lead 50% of participants who have attended training report and demonstrate increase in skills, knowledge and confidence Annual CEC/LAYC 2) At least three CLD partners take part in, and report benefit from, the training programme Annual CEC/LAYC
+How w e will develop training based on gathered evidence 1.
+2. Offer youth workers and relevant interested parties a learning pathway that is accredited and/o standards Offer an up-to-date needs-led programme of topical training that is reviewed annually.
+Offer an reviewed annually and based on evidence How w ill we know? (that we have developed training based on gathered evidence) each action in turn, how will you know you have done it? (max 2 measures for each action) Timescale Lead 1) 50% of participants who have attended training report and demonstrate increase in skills, knowledge and confidence Annual CEC/LAYC 2) At least three CLD partners take part in, and report benefit from, the training programme Annual CEC/LAYC